Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/highlevel.md

 ## 1. **Introduction**

 ### 1.1 **Purpose**
-The purpose of this project is to allow professors to distill the many years of qualatative feedback in their courses into a quick and effective summary using AI.
+The purpose of this project is to allow professors to distill the many years of qualitative feedback in their courses into a quick and effective summary using AI.
 This will assist teachers by helping them quickly recieve feedback from what could be hundreds of students each semester/course without spending hours reading through each individual comment.

 ### 1.2 **Scope**